 The company itself may be unclear as to the method of payment being initiated, so if you are in any way uncertain, ask them to clarify whether payment will be taken by direct debit, standing order or continuous payment authority.
 If possible, get them to confirm this in writing.

-You can cancel a continuous payment authority either by telling the company, or by telling your bank.
+You can cancel a CPA either by telling the company, or by telling your bank.

 If you tell your bank to stop the payment being taken, it has to do so.
+But you should tell them at least one full day before any payment is due to go out of your account.
 However, you should make sure that you inform the company taking the payment, particularly where you have a contract or credit agreement in place.
 If this is the case, you may still need to make any remaining payments.

 If you switch your current account to a new provider using the Current Account Switching Service, your new account will be set up with all of the direct debits and standing orders that applied to your old account.
 But be aware that continuous payment authorities are not transferred over, so you may find that companies try to take payment from a card that you no longer have, meaning the payment fails.
 This can have a significant impact.
 For example, if an insurance premium does not get paid and you need to make a claim, the insurer may not pay out.